 We can extend this list with the two arational Universalist themes I’ve discussed before, Rawlsianism (also discussed here) and pacifism.
 And there is a fifth which I haven’t yet given its due, communalism (the error of ascribing individual identity to neohominid groups).

 I think I’ve done a fair job of demonstrating arationality for at least the first four.
 Arationality implies at least trivial morbidity.
 I think I’ll leave the task of showing nontrivial morbidity for fraternism and historicism to the reader’s imagination, on which I don’t think it makes any particularly onerous demands.

 However, I haven’t really discussed adaptiveness.
 And, if we want to demonstrate pwnage, we have to show adaptiveness, because arational themes could be in some way accidental or transient, a result of thematic drift, as it were.
 If these arationalities do not contribute to the reproductive success of Universalism, they will probably go away on their own, and they are much less worrisome.
 Thus, describing Professor Dawkins as pwned may be a stretch.
-I’ll start tying some of these ends together in part 4.
+I’ll start tying some of these ends together in Chapter 4.